 Evidence That It Works

 Rao, N. and Kemper, K. J. (2017).
 Online training in specific meditation practices improves gratitude, well-being, self-compassion, and confidence in providing compassionate care among health professionals.
 Journal of Evidence-Based Complementary & Alternative Medicine, 22(2): 237-41.

-In this study, 165 participants spent an hour learning about gratitude meditation and its scientific benefits, trying out the practice, and getting tips to integrate gratitude into their daily life.
+American adults (mostly female) spent an hour learning about Gratitude Meditation and its scientific benefits, trying out the practice, and getting tips to integrate gratitude into their daily life.
 Afterward, they reported feeling more grateful.

 Kathi Kemper, M.D., Ohio State University

 Kyeong, S., Kim, J., Kim, D. J., Kim, H. E., and Kim, J.-J. (2017).
 Effects of gratitude meditation on neural network functional connectivity and brain-heart coupling.
 Scientific Reports 7: 5058.

 Milbury, K., Weathers, S., Durrani, S., Li, Y., Whisenant, M., Li, J., Lim, B., Weinberg, J. S., Kesler, S., Cohen, L., & Bruera, E. (2020).
 Online couple-based meditation intervention for patients with primary or metastatic brain tumors and their partners: Results of a pilot randomized controlled trial.
 Journal of Pain and Symptom Management, 59(6), 1260–1267.